2020 Community College Championship Tournament Logistics Information

 Teams should fly into Orlando International Airport (airport code MCO).

 NAQT recommends that teams flying to Orlando rent a car.
 There are no plausible public transportation options for getting from the airport to hotels (or from hotels to the campus site).
+Teams should be aware that traffic in Orlando is often heavy.

 Parking is free on Valencia College’s campus.
 Teams that arrive after 4:00 p.m. on Friday should have no trouble finding a spot in a lot near the tournament building.
 Teams expecting to bring buses or other vehicles larger than vans should investigate parking options in advance.